SamanthaNeilen/JekyllBlog/BlogJekyll/_posts/2018-04-20-podcasts-a-tip-for-consuming-it-related-content-on-the-go.markdown

     </p></li>
     <li>
         <a href="http://developeronfire.com/" target="_blank"><b>Developer on fire</b></a><p>
-        Interviews with developers, follows a pattern of personal stories about their failures, successes, book recommendations and tips for other developers.
+        Interviews with developers.
+It follows a pattern of personal stories about their failures, successes, book recommendations and tips for other developers.
 Shows come out once or twice a week and are about 45 minutes long.
     </p></li>
     <li>
         <a href="https://www.hanselminutes.com/" target="_blank"><b>Hanselminutes</b></a><p>